godspeedsystems/gs-documentation/docs/microservices-framework/guides.md

       client_secret:
 ```
 **GSActor Support**
 Godspeed provides a GSActor object in every GSCloudEvent, which captures the identity and attributes of the user or system triggering the event.
-This makes it easy to propagate user context across workflows.
+This makes it easy to propagate user context across functions.

 **Best Practices**
 Always validate JWT tokens and propagate the actor through the GSContext.
-Use role-based checks in your workflow logic or via authz tasks.
+Use role-based checks in your function logic or via authz tasks.
 Keep your secrets and auth config in the environment-safe config/ directory.

-### How do events trigger workflows in Godspeed?
+### How do events trigger functions in Godspeed?
-In Godspeed, events are declarative triggers that activate functions or workflows.
+In Godspeed, events are declarative triggers that activate functions.
 These events are typically configured in YAML files under src/events/, and are mapped to logic defined in src/functions/.

-**Event-to-Function/Workflow Flow**
+**Event-to-Function Flow**
 An event occurs — For example, an HTTP request, Kafka message, or Cron schedule.
-Event is mapped to a function/workflow — The fn: field in the event YAML points to a corresponding handler.
+Event is mapped to a function — The fn: field in the event YAML points to a corresponding handler.
-Function/Workflow executes — The handler processes the request using the provided GSContext.
+Function executes — The handler processes the request using the provided GSContext.

 ### Setting up the APIs of your service